 Private flood insurance may cost far less than equivalent coverage from an NFIP policy, particularly in areas with relatively low risk of flooding.

 Providers such as Lloyd's of London write private flood policies in Connecticut and other states.

 It's also important to note that in most cases NFIP flood insurance only provides coverage limits of $250,000 for your home's structure and $100,000 for your possessions.
 If your property and belongings are worth more than that, you may want to consider purchasing flood insurance from a private insurer.

 We recommend comparing flood insurance quotes from multiple companies to find the best rates and coverage.

 When is flood insurance required in Connecticut?

-If you're located in one of FEMA's Special Flood Hazard Areas (SFHA), federal law requires your mortgage lender to make flood insurance a mandatory part of your loan agreement.
-If your neighborhood happens to be rezoned into a new SFHA after the annual update of FEMA's flood rate maps, your lender may inform you that you need to get flood insurance.
+If you're located in one of FEMA's SFHAs your mortgage lender will require you to purchase flood insurance per federal law.
+If your neighborhood happens to be rezoned into a new SFHA , your lender may inform you that you need to get flood insurance.

 Even if you aren't in an SFHA, your lender may still make you get flood insurance based on local risk.

 Homeowners in Connecticut pay an average of $1,504 per year, or $125 per month, for a federal flood insurance policy with $268,060 of coverage.
 That's $519 more per year than the national average.